 Upon completion of the A.F.A. degree with either a Music or Jazz concentration, program participants will be able to exhibit the accomplishment of the following:

-1. Perform with fourth semester collegiate ability on a principal instrument or voice.
+1. Perform with fourth semester collegiate ability on a principal instrument or voice, demonstrating readiness for a transfer audition at the end of the fourth semester.

 2. Exhibit ensemble skills of score reading, counting, listening, following a director, and collaborating with other players.